michael-spengler/klopapier.exchange/README.md

 ## Feedback & Contact
-In case of any feedback, please raise an issue on this repository.
+In case of any feedback, please raise an issue [here](https://github.com/michael-spengler/klopapier.exchange/issues/new).